 Our Board understands the importance of evaluating and determining the optimal leadership structure to provide independent oversight of management.
 As there is no single, generally accepted approach to providing Board leadership and given the dynamic and competitive environment in which we operate, the right Board leadership structure may vary from time to time.
 For this reason, Vulcan’s Board does not have a policy regarding separation of the offices of Chairman of the Board and Chief Executive Officer.
 The Board has determined that our company should have the flexibility to combine or separate these functions as circumstances deem appropriate.
 In considering its leadership structure, the Board has taken a number of additional factors into account, including:

 - The Board’s ability to exercise a strong independent oversight function, with all Board committees other than the Executive Committee composed entirely of independent directors.

 - An independent lead director, elected annually from among the independent directors of the Board.
 The lead director presides at all meetings or sessions of the Board at which the Chairman is not present, serves as liaison between the Chairman and the independent directors, has authority to call meetings of the independent directors, and if requested by major shareholders, is available for consultation and direct communication.

 Non-Management Executive Sessions

 Under Board policy relating to non-management executive sessions, the Board meets at each regularly scheduled Board meeting in an executive session in which the Chairman and CEO and other members of management are not present.
-During 2019, the independent directors met in executive session five times.
-The lead director presides over executive sessions, pursuant to our Corporate Governance Guidelines.
+During 2020, the non-management directors met in executive session six times.
+Our current lead director, Mr. Hall, presides over executive sessions, pursuant to our Corporate Governance Guidelines.